finbourne/lusid-sdk-python-preview/sdk/docs/OrdersApi.md

 sort_by = ['sort_by_example'] # list[str] | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName. (optional)
 start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Orders\" domain to decorate onto each order.
+Currently Orders can be filtered by Id (e.g.              \"Id eq 'TestScope/ORD001'), Quantity (e.g. \"Quantity lt 100\"), Portfolio (e.g. \"Portfolio eq 'TestScope/UKEquities'\"),              LUSID Instrument Id (e.g. \"LusidInstrumentId eq 'LUID_12345678'\"), Scope (e.g. \"Scope eq 'TestScope'\"),              or by Property (Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid). (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Orders\" domain to decorate onto each order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\". (optional)

 try: